Crohn’s Disease Treatment in Rochester, NY

 Treatment options for Crohn’s Disease include:

-Surgery – Surgery is only necessary if medicine and diet changed can’t control flare-ups.
-However, nearly 70% of people with Crohn’s Disease end up needing surgery some point in their life.
-This is because Crohn’s Disease can lead to the creation of a fissure, fistula, or some intestinal obstruction.
-A portion of the affected area may also need to be removed (called a resection)
+Surgery: Surgery may be necessary if medication and dietary changes cannot control flare-ups.
+Almost 70% of individuals with Crohn’s Disease require surgery at some point in their lives.
+This is often because Crohn’s Disease can lead to complications such as fissures, fistulas, or intestinal obstructions.
+In some cases, a portion of the affected area may need to be removed (resection).

 Schedule an Appointment for Chrohn’s Disease Treatment in Rochester Today!

 Receive the medical attention that your body needs, and contact Rochester Colon & Rectal Surgeons, P.C. if you begin to notice serious signs of Crohn’s Disease.
 New patients may call (585) 222-6566 to request an appointment with our board-certified colorectal surgeons at one of our six colorectal surgery centers in Rochester, NY.